-"When the Prince was first arrested, the lieutenant de Police, with 150 guards, were ordered to his house; but on finding the doors shut, were preparing ladders, when some of them finding a back-door, broke it open, entered triumphantly, and seized every person there, even to the scullion, and ate the supper which was preparing for the Prince.
+"So much for the Prince, who was no sooner arrested, than the lieutenant de Police, with 150 guards, were ordered to his house; but finding the doors shut, were preparing ladders, when some of them finding a back-door, broke it open, entered triumphantly, and seized every person there, even to the scullion, and eat the supper which was preparing for the Prince.

-"At the same time, Sir David Murray, Sir James Harrington, Mr Gorin, Mr Stafford, Mr Sheridan, and others, both English, Scotch, and Irish, of the Prince's adherents, (about forty) were arrested in different parts of the town, and were conducted, in the night, to the Bastile: they were treated very well in all other respects, except their confinement.
+"At the same time, sir David Murray,

+sir James Harrington, Mr. Gorin, Mr. Stafford, Mr. Sheridan, and others, both English, Scotch, and Irish, of the Prince's adherents, (about forty) were arrested in different parts of the town, and were conducted, in the night, to the Bastile: but were treated very well in all other respects, except their confinement.

-"The Prince's French servants were set at liberty the next day; and, before he left Vincennes, he ordered them to be all dismissed.
+"The Prince's French servants were set at liberty the next day; and, before he left Vincennes, he ordered them to be all paid off, and dismissed.

-"On Friday the 13th, at night, Messrs Stafford and Sheridan were released, to prepare for their attendance on the Prince against Sunday morning.
+"On Friday the 13th, at night, Messrs.
+Stafford and Sheridan were released, to prepare for their attendance on the Prince against Sunday morning.

-"The rest of the gentlemen were all dismissed on the 19th, at eight o'clock at night, when Sir James Harrington, and Mr Gorin, received orders to quit Paris immediately; but gained leave afterwards to stay till the 24th, when, as was supposed, they followed the Prince; tho' others were left at their own liberty, to do as they pleased.
-This short confinement, added to that of Sir David Murray's in England, just completed two years.
+"The rest of the gentlemen were all dismissed on the 19th, at eight o'clock at night, when sir James Harrington, and Mr. Gorin, received orders to quit Paris immediately; but gained leave afterwards to stay 'till the 24th, when, as was supposed, they'll follow the Prince.
+The others were left at their own liberty, to do as they pleased.
+This short confinement, added to that of sir David Murray's in England, just compleated two years.

-"The Prince only left at the house, proper persons to pay off all bills, and to pack up such things as he did not before think necessary to be removed."
+"At present, there only remains at the Prince's house, proper people to pay off all bills, and to pack up such things as he did not, before, think necessary to be removed."

-The Prince, from Fountainbleau, proceeded on his journey to Avignon, where he staid some weeks, and left it incog, taking along with him Colonel Gorin, and three other domestics, and returned four days again.
-During this time, the Prince was frequently with the King and Queen, and then proceeded on his journey for Poland, to marry the Princess of Radzvil, who is said to be a Protestant, and one of the first Princesses of Poland, with an immense fortune.
-She is related to the Queen of France, and to the Countess of Talmont, who brought about this match.
+The Prince, from Fountainbleau, proceeded on his journey to Avignon, where he staid some weeks, and left it incog, taking along with him col. Gorin, and three other domestics; and he returned again to Versailles, where he remained four days incog. during which time, the Prince was frequently with the king and gueen, and then proceeded on his journey for Poland, to marry the Princess of Radzvil, who is said to be a Protestant, and one of the first Princesses of Poland, with an immense fortune.
+She is related to the queen of France, and to the countess of Talmont, who brought about this match.